thecognifly/thecognifly.github.io/README.md

 Nature probably had these problems during its evolutional design process.
 Bees are a cool example of nature's design choices.
 YouTube is full of videos where [bees crash land](https://www.youtube.com/watch?v=A4mcsi_DHKA) or simply [hit each other while they are flying](https://youtu.be/mZhwK_y3a2Y?t=23) clearly without dying or breaking anything.
 We definitely are not the first ones to take notice of [bees funny flying behaviours](https://spectrum.ieee.org/automaton/robotics/drones/the-secret-to-small-drone-obstacle-avoidance-is-to-just-crash-into-stuff) and, to be fair, the whole idea of being somehow soft while crashing [seens to come from the 30's](https://en.wikipedia.org/wiki/Crumple_zone#Early_development_history).
 However, one stricking difference between what bees do and crumple zones is that bees come out intact from the incidents while crumple zones dissipate the energy by destroying themselves.

 Our current design mixes soft and hard materials thus making CogniFly a drone capable of stunts that are quite unique while keeping its total weight just under 250g.
-Below is depicted the latest build with motion capture markers attached to it.
+Below is depicted our latest version:

 <img src="imgs/CogniFly.jpg" width="902px" height="800px"  style="margin: 20px auto 20px; display: block;" alt="CogniFly"/>